Mexico City Suspends Non-essential Activities As Virus Cases Rise - UrduPoint

 Mexico City Suspends Non-essential Activities As Virus Cases Rise

-Mexico City, (UrduPoint / Pakistan Point News - 18th Dec, 2020 ) :Mexico City and the neighboring State of Mexico will suspend non-essential activities from this weekend because of rising coronavirus cases, the mayor said Friday.
+Mexico City, (UrduPoint / Pakistan Point News - 19th Dec, 2020 ) :Mexico City and the neighboring State of Mexico will suspend all non-essential activities from this weekend because of a spike in the number of coronavirus cases, the mayor said Friday.

 Only essential activities such as the sale of food, energy, transport, manufacturing and financial services will be allowed, Mayor Claudia Sheinbaum said.